Assoc. Curator and Section Head

 - How much science is needed for conservation?

 - Species in a world that thinks there is a clear division between basic and applied science

 - North American Ornithology: Past, present, and future comes to Chicago

-- Ornithologists of the Field Museum play major role in discovery and discription of new species
+- Ornithologists from The Field Museum play major role in discovery and description of new species

 Ph.D., Louisiana State University, 1993.

 Primary Research (since 2002)

 Silva, J. M. C. and J. M. Bates.
 2002.
 Biogeographic patterns in the South American Cerrado: a tropical savanna hotspot.
 BioScience 52:225-233.